- Table of Contents

 Renewable Energy

-Investing in companies involved in renewable energy sources, such as solar or wind power, contributes to the transition to a more sustainable energy future.
+Investing in companies that produce renewable energy, such as solar or wind power, contributes to the transition to a more sustainable energy future.

 Social Justice Initiatives